 One of the most common causes of truck accidents is distracted driving.
 Do not operate your vehicle while talking or texting on the phone.
 Use caution when eating or drinking, and avoid watching videos or using a GPS tool while you drive.

 However, distracted driving is about more than just using a phone behind the wheel.
-Distracted driving can be anything that takes a person’s eyes or attention off the road.
+Distracted driving can take a person’s eyes or attention off the road.
 Focus your eyes and attention on the operation of your vehicle.

 Contact a New York Truck Accident Attorney Right Away

-Unfortunately, you can do everything right and still end up the victim of a traumatic accident.
+Unfortunately, you can do everything right and still become the victim of a traumatic accident.
 While you follow the rules, a negligent truck driver may not.
 When a truck driver’s actions cause a significant accident, you may be able to hold them or their company accountable.

-If you are injured in a New York truck accident that wasn’t your fault and need compensation for your injuries, turn to the New York personal injury lawyers of Hach & Rose, LLP.
+If you are injured in a New York truck accident that wasn’t your fault and you need compensation, turn to the New York personal injury lawyers of Hach & Rose, LLP.
 Before you accept any offer from the trucking company or their insurer, talk to an experienced attorney about the value of your claim.
 We can help you get the compensation you deserve while protecting your rights.
-Reach out to our office today at (212) 779-0057 to set up a free case evaluation.
+Contact our office today at (212) 779-0057 to set up a free case evaluation.